lost (and found) in translation.

 “A tip is a dump.”

-Today Jack is a handsome young thirteen year old, and thankfully I understand much more of what he says.
+Today Jack is a handsome young thirteen year old and, thankfully, I'm now able to understand much more of what he says.

 But not everything.

-You might think it’s a tad overboard to purchase a phrase book when visiting another English speaking country, but I assure you, you're wrong.
-Do you have any idea what a “chanty wrestler” is?
-If someone was to ask you “Fancy a dauner tae the offie furra cairry-ootz?” would you have a clue what they were talking about?
-I think not.
+You might think it’s a tad overboard to purchase a phrase book when visiting another English speaking country, but I assure you, it's not.